-For this module, the sUAS is deployed in the eye of a mature hurricane at 10K feet near the circulation center.
+For this module, the sUAS is deployed in the eye of a mature hurricane at 10k feet near the circulation center.
 A limitation on eye diameter should not be a factor since the deployment aircraft will not need to 'loiter' with the sUAS after it is released.

-After separation from the P-3, and stabilization of the sUAS occurs, the drone will descend in a "tight" (i.e., high bank angle) counterclockwise spiral to an altitude of 1000ft.
+After separation from the P-3, and stabilization of the sUAS occurs, the drone will descend in a "tight" (i.e., high bank angle) counterclockwise spiral to an altitude of 5000 ft.
 Once at this altitude, the drone will proceed to the lat/lon pair identified by the most recent NOAA TC estimated center location.
-At this fine scale, the sUAS will continually adjust its heading to find the minimum wind speed (which, by definition, represents the exact location of the center of circulation) as well as the lowest pressure as well as .
+At this fine scale, the sUAS will continually adjust its heading to find the minimum wind speed (which, by definition, represents the exact location of the center of circulation) as well as the lowest pressure.
+This pattern will repeat at 4000, 3000, 2000, and 1000 ft.